In the spirit of the holidays, I thought Jo and some mischief would be fun.

 They gave the numbers to the group who tried each of the locks around the room.
 Karma pointed to the clock.
 “Try the numbers the way the hands of the clock would move.

 “Woot!
 Thanks, Karma that worked,” Rian called opening the storage cabinet behind the teacher’s desk.
-He pulled out some rolled up map with Santa flying across it.
+He pulled out some rolled up map with Santa flying across the top.
 Time zones scrolled across it and major cities in each country.

 “Oh, Rian, the cities and countries would go with the clue back here,” Arabelle said from one of the cubbies in the back.